 In order to provide backward compatibility, PortaOne offers a migration script that will, during the update process, automatically insert a rate with zero price per minute for a special VOICEONNETIN destination into every existing tariff used to charge your customers.
-As a result, although the tariff for outgoing calls is still used to charge incoming calls, this special rate will be used and for both of the scenarios described above a CDR will be produced with a zero charged amount.
+(If you are upgrading to MR23, the destination name will be INCOMINGN) As a result, although the tariff for outgoing calls is still used to charge incoming calls, this special rate will be used and for both of the scenarios described above a CDR will be produced with a zero charged amount.
 This will not affect the customer's bill, and so from his perspective everything will work just as it used to.

-It is recommended that you perform automated migration, then adjust the configuration by creating a separate tariff for charging incoming calls and adding an extra entry in the product's accessibility list, including the PortaSIP node, the INCOMING access code, and the tariff you just created.
+It is recommended that you perform automated migration, then adjust the configuration by creating a separate tariff for charging incoming calls and adding an extra entry in the product's rating table, including the PortaSIP node, the INCOMING access code, and the tariff you just created.